-- Get your twin babies on the same napping and feeding schedule.
+- Get your babies on the same napping and feeding schedule.
 This will ensure that you are not feeding and putting a baby to sleep all day.
-Dr. Shelly Flais, the author of the book Raising Twins and a pediatrician herself, suggests that “when one twin wakes up to feed, wake the other baby too”.
-This might mean going against the rule of not waking up a sleeping baby, but is practical.
+Dr. Shelly Flais, pediatrician and author of the book Raising Twins, suggests that “when one twin wakes up to feed, wake the other baby too”.
+This might mean going against the rule of not waking a sleeping baby, but is practical.

-Use a twin feeding pillow so that you can feed both your babies at the same time.
+- Use a twin feeding pillow so you can feed both babies at the same time.
 Once they are in sync, managing them will become easier.
-However, consult your pediatrician before starting any sleep and feed training to ascertain that the babies are ready for it.
+Remember, however, to consult your pediatrician before starting any sleep and feed training to ensure that your babies are ready for it.

 - Make a note of the twins’ schedule.
-For a couple of days, write down their routines as it will help you get the babies on the same schedule.
-Keep a track of the number of feedings, their sleep duration, and the number of diapers they are consuming.
-If you have difficulty feeding both your babies together, choose to breastfeed one and bottle feed the other by expressing your breastmilk into the bottle.
+For a couple of days, write down routines to help you get your babies on the same schedule.
+Keep track of the time and number of feedings and naps, as well as the number of diapers consumed.
+If you have difficulty feeding both babies together, choose to breastfeed one and bottle feed the other by expressing your breast milk into a bottle.

 - Experiment with different ways to put the twins to sleep.
 Putting two babies to sleep at one time can be a Herculean task.
-Here are some ways you may try:
+Here are some strategies you may try: